Quelklef/lilt/docs/tutorial.rst

   items: &value *["," &value]

-Since, as we planned before, :code:`value` will return a Node, then each call to :code:`&` will append that node to the resultant list of :code:`items`, which will be returned when finished.
-Great, let's see an :code:`array` example!
+Since, as we planned before, :code:`value` will return a Node, then each call to :code:`&` will append that node to the resultant list of :code:`items`, which will be returned when finished. let's see an :code:`array` example!
 Since we've only defined :code:`number` as well as :code:`array`, it will be an array of numbers::